 4. The London Carriage Works, Hope Street

 For those looking for something with a little more fine dining involved, step into the parlour of the multi-award winning London Carriage Works.
 Set within a gorgeous Victorian structure, and drawing its produce from across the North West of England, the London Carriage Works is a great place for a quiet and refined evening meal, or perhaps as a quick rest with some afternoon tea.

 The London Carriage Works also has the advantage of being surrounded by some of Liverpool’s finest establishments.
 It sits just opposite the Hope Street Hotel, and is in easy access of the Philharmonic Hall and Everyman Theatre.
 As such it’s a great place to retreat to after a long and exciting evening of entertainment in the city.

 We finish off today we a taste from the Continent, and stop into the Bistro Pierre.
 Quiet, cosy, and simple with scrubbed wooden tables and chairs, it calls to mind the same sleepy Gallic cafes that populate cities across France.
 It makes the perfect place for you to take your grandparents for a quick Continental breakfast or a light lunch, and carries with it plenty of charm.

 Its strength is not just in its aesthetics either.
 The food is authentically French, freshly made, and the menu changes frequently so that there’s always something season to enjoy.
 So if you’re ever in Liverpool and looking for a great bite to eat and a warm atmosphere, make sure you drop into Bistro Pierre.

 We hope you enjoy your time in Liverpool with your family!

 Do you need some help looking after your elderly loved ones at home?
-At SuperCarers, we can help you find local home carers who specialise in your care needs.
+At SuperCarers, we can help you find local home carers in Liverpool who specialise in your care needs.
 Feel free to give us a call to speak to our friendly customer service team: 020 3733 1734